jhein1892/py_data_processor/README.md

 # Py Data Processor
 This Python application allows you to filter a CSV file by a specified column, operator, and value.
 The resulting filtered data is then saved as a new CSV file.

+## Installation
+The Py Data Processor requires Python 3.x and the following libraries:
+- pandas
+- curses
+- operator
+- time
+- colorama

 ## Getting Started
 1. Clone the repository onto your local machine.
-2. Ensure that you have pandas, csv, and curses installed by running `pip install pandas csv curses`.
+2. Ensure that you have all libraries installed by running `pip install pandas curses operator time colorama`.
 3. Open a terminal window and navigate to the directory containing the main.py file.
-4. Run python main.py.
+4. Run `python main.py`.
 5. Follow the on-screen prompts to select the CSV file you wish to filter and provide the necessary filtering criteria.

 ## How to Use